 Greed, fear, uncertainty, and therefore the willingness to require risks have determined human actions for millennia and, of course, how people have maneuvered their money around the world’s markets for hundreds of years.
 When we learn to read the customer and seller interaction from the charts, we’ll be ready to read and handle any price chart, on any market, and for all times going forward.

 Another important reason why technical analysis is so effective is due to the principle of the self-fulfilling prophecy.
 Since many people follow the concepts of technical analysis and make decisions supported by them, they verify the very fact that technical indicators and other concepts work just because they are widespread.
-Even the financial media often ask technical concepts like past highs and lows, all-time highs and lows, psychologically important price levels, and moving averages.
+Even the financial media often ask about technical concepts like past highs and lows, all-time highs and lows, psychologically important price levels, and moving averages.

 Assumptions of Technical Analysis